01 Apr '13

 When did Yoga Begin for Her?

-The first evidence of her practice appears near the time of her first acting contract (’46).
+The first evidence of her practice appears near the time of her first acting contract (in 1946).

-Of the 23 pictures below, the stark black-and-white ones in the same white outfit are from a set of promotional photos sent out in 1948.
+Of the 23 pictures below, the stark black-and-white ones in the same white outfit are from a set of promotional photos she sent to prospective employers in 1948.

 Devi arrived in ’47, after a brief trip to Shanghai.
 She had been in India in ’46, teaching yoga and writing her first book.